THE MEANING OF HUMAN-COMPUTER INTERACTION

 discussion of privacy, considered for the time being (April 2023) in

-Wikipedia’s (provisory) title Privacy concerns with Facebook.
-Other considerations are presented in another essay of mine on the
+Other considerations are presented in another essay of mine on the issue of computerization of society.

-The problems cannot be resolved by logical
+The problems cannot be resolved by logical computer

-computer means, even as formalized in law, for the very same reasons that
+means, even as formalized in law, for the very same reasons that computer

-It requires further attention by researchers who are not limited in time and
+requires further attention by researchers who are not limited in time and

 energy as I feel at my present age (87).
 I hope that they feel encouraged by

 what I already wrote.
-The more so with the advent of anonymous “interactions”
+The more so with the advent of anonymous “interactions” with

-with or rather through the latest versions of so-called Artificial General
+or rather through the latest versions of so-called Artificial General

 Intelligence with the warnings for its “existential risks” that I partly

-consider in the last section or epilogue of my above mentioned essay on the computerization
+consider in the last section or epilogue of my above mentioned essay on the

-of society, and finally in my text on Artificial General Intelligence and ChatGPT.
-In
+computerization of society, and finally in my text on Artificial General Intelligence and ChatGPT.
+In that text, as well

-that text, as well in a section of Reason and Gender, becomes gradually more visible that
+in a section of Reason and Gender, becomes gradually more

-computing machines.
-This to the point that a fraction of humans who keep really interacting with and not only using with computers gradually bypasses
+of humans by computing machines.
+This to the point that a fraction of humans

-the thoughts and emotions of an increasing number of humans who do not affect
+gradually bypasses the thoughts and emotions of an increasing number of humans

-the contents and the operations of the interacted computers.
-This up to the
+who do not affect the contents and the operations of the interacted computers.

-point that HCI keeps losing a part of its identity, the meaning of interaction,
+This up to the point that HCI keeps losing a part of its identity, the meaning

-because the number of human really participating
+of interaction, because the number of human really participating in it decreases.

-in it decreases.
-The interaction takes place between a gradually decreasing
+The interaction takes place between a gradually decreasing number of active participants while the number of

-the effects of a few others’ production of HCI-features, capabilities and presuppositions),
+a few others’ production of HCI-features, capabilities and presuppositions),

 increases.

-The follow-up of all this and the updating
+The follow-up of all this and the updating of this

-(Model MLM62KS/A, Series
+generation’s iPhone SE (Model MLM62KS/A, Series

 F19RXJ8NH2XN, 64 GB memory) the SL-app

-(see also here
+(see also here and

-and here)
+here) of

-of “Storstockholms Lokaltrafik”
+“Storstockholms Lokaltrafik”

-(whose English website-link did not work on e.g. October 18 2024) for planning a
+(whose English website-link did not work on e.g. October 18 2024) for planning

-trip with the local public transportation systems.
+a trip with the local public transportation systems.
 Despite not buying new

 generations or models, but guaranteeing automatic downloads of updated versions